U.S. New Blue Economy business activity 2015 - 2020

 What was your methodology?

-This study benefits private companies by bringing their business into the spotlight.
-In the UK, where a similar study is conducted annually, the sentiment is overwhelmingly positive as the study helps bring attention and interest to these firms and the products and services they offer.
+This study benefits private companies by bringing this Ocean Enterprise business cluster into the spotlight.
 Toward the end of the study period, when asked by the project lead what benefit the study might provide to the companies who participate in the study, one large U.S. company CEO answered “we think it is great.
 Any attention on this sector is a good thing from our perspective because it highlights our business.”
-Another benefit of the study is that better information about this sector of the economy will increase partnering opportunities among the companies in this sector.

 I don’t live on a coast.
 Is this relevant to my community?

-Yes–see the map (ES-2; Fig. 9) .
-We identified companies involved in the ocean enterprise sector all over the US, including non-coastal states.
-Tech development and developing products from data are coast agnostic–these study results are relevant everywhere.
+Yes — we identified companies involved in the ocean enterprise sector all over the US, including non-coastal states.
+Tech development and developing services from data are coast agnostic — these study results are relevant everywhere.

 How does this compare with the findings of other studies?